Looking for PhD/MTech(thesis) students

 Eleventh International Workshop on Coding and Cryptography (WCC2019)

 - D.Bera, S. Maitra, SAPV Tharrmashastha.
-Quantum Algorithms for Autocorrelation Spectrum (pre-print),
+Efficient Quantum Algorithms related to Autocorrelation Spectrum accepted in Indocrypt 2019 (pre-print, presentation)

 - D. Bera.
 Detection and diagnosis of single faults in quantum circuits in IEEE Transactions on Computer-Aided Design of Integrated Circuits and